PritKalariya/Data-Structure-Programs-Algorithms/README.md

-# Data-Structure-Sorting-Algorithms
+# Data-Structure-program-&-Algorithms
-All important data structure sorting algorithms and their programs.
+All important data structure algorithms and their programs.
+1. Sorting Algorithms and programs.
+2. Stack.
+3. Linked Lists.